RhinoRhys/radarr-collections/README.md

 ### Scheduling

 To automate running a scan at set intervals, please use your inbuilt OS scheduling tool to run the command.
 Please be aware that once the **full initial scan** has run, the **full update scan** is unlikely to find new movies very often.
-This script makes one API call to TMDB per movie, collection and person that it checks, and while their network can probably handle it, it just seems like a waste to be running repeated scans when new sequels are announced every few years and it takes months of people's time to make or be in one.
+This script makes one API call to TMDB per movie, collection and person that it checks, and while their network can probably handle it, it just seems like a waste to be running repeated scans when new sequels are only announced every few years and it takes months of people's time to make or be in one.
+A suggested set up would be to have two scheduled tasks, one running the **Reduced update scan** at regular intervals to keep the database checks up to date and the other running a **full update scan** once per week, or even less, to sync your monitored items.

 ### Additional output files
 #### Caching mode